 The primary source of makeup water for the IGCC facility would be reclaimed effluent transported via a pipeline from two Meridian, Mississippi, POTWs: the main plant (Meridian POTW), located near downtown Meridian on MS 11 South, and the smaller East Meridian facility, located northeast of downtown Meridian on Old U.S. Highway 45 (U.S. 45) North.
 Figures 2.2-1 and 2.2-2 show the locations of both POTWs.
 A new reclaimed water pipeline would therefore need to be installed to connect the two POTWs with the surge pond at the plant site.
 The proposed reclaimed water supply pipeline would run from the main Meridian POTW, in a generally northeasterly direction, in an existing city right-of-way that parallels Sowashee Creek, to the East Meridian POTW.
-The pipeline would continue in a northeasterly direction until intersecting the East Feeder transmission corridor at a point south of U.S. 45, then continue alongside the proposed new East Feeder electrical transmission lines to the power plant site.
-Where coincident with the proposed new East Feeder electrical transmission lines, the new pipeline would be constructed almost entirely within the new 200-ft corridor that would also contain the transmission lines.
-The total length of the new pipeline from the Meridian POTW to the power plant site would be approximately 29.5 miles.
-The portion of the distinct pipeline corridor (i.e., from Meridian POTW to the East Feeder corridor) would be approximately 13.5 miles in length, with approximately 4 miles of that being new right-of-way.
+The pipeline would continue in a northeasterly direction until intersecting the East Feeder transmission corridor at a point south of U.S. 45, then continue alongside the proposed new East Feeder electrical transmission lines, the new pipeline would be constructed almost entirely within the new 200-ft corridor that would also contain the transmission lines.
+The total length of the new pipeline from the Meridian POTW to the power plant site would be approximately 13.5 miles in length, with approximately 4 miles of that being new right-of-way.